OctopusDeploy/blog/blog/2019-09/k8s-with-eksctl/index.md

 Fortunately today we have [eksctl](https://eksctl.io), which is a command-line tool exposing a familiar verb/noun argument structure for creating and managing EKS clusters.

-In this blog post well look at how to get a simple EKS cluster deployed and integrated into Octopus using `eksctl`.
+In this blog post we’ll look at how to get a simple EKS cluster deployed and integrated into Octopus using `eksctl`.

 ## Preparing the Octopus server